PilkDrinker/PilkDots/README.md

 Huge thanks to [Ksawlii](https://github.com/Ksawlii) for making this installtion script! <3

 > [!NOTE]
-> The install script is not 100% done, some features may need to be configured manually.
+> This installation script is currently limited to Gentoo, and is not 100% done.
+Some features may need to be configured manually.

 # Manual Installation
 ```